brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 Discussions are welcome.

 # 1 Experimental Tools
-We use the AWR1642BOOST mmWave Radar Sensor and DCA1000EVM Data-Capture Adapter.
+We chose the AWR1642BOOST mmWave Radar Sensor together with the DCA1000EVM Data-Capture Adapter for this project.
+These two devices work in tandem to achieve the experimental objectives: transmitting and receiving radar echoes, capturing signals, and generating binary files.
+![]

 ## 1.1 the AWR1642BOOST mmWave Radar Sensor

 ## 1.2 the DCA1000EVM Data-Capture Adapter